 But why?
 One of the biggest reasons is that Edo (present-day Tokyo), where sushi was invented, was a metropolis from which large numbers of people were passing in and out.
-They needed food that could take with them, and sushi was the era’s equivalent of fast food.
+They needed food they could take with them, and sushi was the era’s equivalent of fast food.

-During the Edo Period, there was a rapid rise in food stalls.
-Yohei Hanaya (1799 to 1858) is credited with inventing “nigiri-zushi” or the “hand-pressed sushi.”
+During the Edo Period there was a rapid rise in food stalls.
+Yohei Hanaya (1799 to 1858) is credited with inventing “nigiri-zushi” or the “hand-pressed sushi”.
 (However, it’s certainly possible others were also making this type of sushi.)